 Most SBS cases are due to frustration on the part of the caregiver.
 Crying babies are often the victims of this type of abuse, although they are only doing what comes naturally to them.

 Symptoms of Abused Babies

-Although infants with SBS will not necessary have outside evidence of trauma unless their head was impacted, there are symptoms that should be red flags that some type of internal injury has occurred.
+Although infants with SBS will not necessary have external evidence of trauma unless their head was impacted, some symptoms should be red flags that some internal injury has occurred.
 A baby may have SBS if:

 - Unequal pupil size or trouble focusing